 • No Road Access to Tarn Hows Today

 There is no road access to Tarn Hows today due to road resurfacing work.
 If you want to visit we have another option for you.

 • Hills Database Updated

-We've just imported the latest version of the Database of British and Irish hills which adds another 213 hills to our database including another 10 in the Lake District and makes lots of changes to the existing hill data.
+We've just imported the latest version of the Database of British and Irish hills which adds another 1103 hills to our database including, for the first time, 1099 in Ireland and makes lots of changes to the existing hill data.

 Go to blog -»